Addiction at the C-Level

 With lost productivity, absenteeism and higher health care expenses, addiction costs corporate America billions of dollars a year.
 Addiction at C-level can ruin careers, divide families and completely destroy a person’s physical and mental health.
 It’s estimated that about 10% of employees in any given company struggle with alcohol or drug abuse.
 These cases of addiction in the workplace, however, are sometimes hard to detect.

 Usually, C-level executives are surrounded by a team of assistants that help them manage projects, as well as their daily workload.
 For this reason alone, they may continue to achieve goals and targets at work, while their home life may be completely unraveling.
 According to Hal Urschel III, MD, Enterhealth Chief Medical Strategist, this pattern is fairly common.
 “At Enterhealth, most executive level patients come to us only after their addiction has disturbed the normalcy at home,” said Dr. Urschel.
 “At work, interestingly, the addict’s counterparts are there to step in and pick up the pieces, masking the warning signs of a much-needed intervention.
 Companies need to have an executive treatment plan in place for the moment a hint of trouble is detected, or it can be devastating for all involved.”

 The good news is that Enterhealth has developed an executive treatment or executive rehab plan that works.
 Our treatment is based on the latest scientific research from the National Institutes of Health that defines alcoholism and drug abuse as a chronic – but treatable – brain disease.
 For executives concerned that their addiction is the result of a moral flaw or lack of willpower, this is comforting news.

 We developed a science-based set of treatments and protocols that are three times more effective than traditional twelve-step treatment programs.
 We begin with a complete medical and psychological assessment, leading to the creation of a personalized drug and alcohol addiction treatment plan.
-Our team of board-certified physicians, psychiatrists and clinicians use neuropsychology, medication and psychotherapy – along with other scientific, medical breakthroughs – to reduce cravings and give time for the brain to heal.
+Our team of board-certified physicians, psychiatrists and clinicians use psychological evaluations, medication and psychotherapy – along with other scientific, medical breakthroughs – to reduce cravings and give time for the brain to heal.